influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/slack.md

 ### Using multiple Slack configurations
 Kapacitor can use multiple Slack integrations, each identified by the value of the [`workspace`](#workspace) config.
 The TICKscript below illustrates how multiple Slack integrations can be used.

-There are two alert levels:

-* Warning ([warn](/kapacitor/v1.5/nodes/alert_node/#warn)) - A warning message is sent when idle CPU usage is below 20%.
-* Critical ([crit](/kapacitor/v1.5/nodes/alert_node/#crit)) - A critical message is sent when idle CPU usage is below 5%.

-The `workspace` defined for each Slack handler determines the channel to which each alert message is sent.
+In the `kapacitor.conf` [above](#using-the-slack-event-handler), there are two Slack configurations; one for alerts and the other for daily stats.
+The `workspace` config for each Slack configuration act as a unique identifiers.

+The following TICKscript sends alerts to the `alerts` Slack workspace.

 _**slack-cpu-alert.tick**_
 ```js